A single copy of this article may be reprinted for personal, noncommercial use only.

 - The concentration of sugar (dextrose) in the dialysis solution

 Your health care team will perform several tests to check if your dialysis is removing enough waste products.
-These tests are especially important during the first weeks of dialysis to determine whether you're receiving an adequate amount, or dose.
+During the first weeks of dialysis, these tests help determine whether you're receiving an adequate amount, or dose, of dialysis.

 - Peritoneal equilibration test (PET).
-This test measures how much sugar has been absorbed from a bag of used dialysis solution and how much of two waste products — urea and creatinine — have entered into the solution during a four-hour exchange.
+This test measures how much sugar has been absorbed from a bag of used dialysis solution.
+It also measures how much of two waste products — urea and creatinine — are in the solution after a four-hour exchange.